UVU and CSUB will match up again in Wednesday's WAC Tournament first round.

-Cathy Nixon is entering her 19th year as the head coach of Utah Valley women's basketball in 2013-14.
+Cathy Nixon recently completed her 19th year as the head coach of Utah Valley women's basketball in 2013-14.
 During her tenure, Nixon's teams have consistently displayed hard work and character, on and off the court.
-Nixon spent the past 10 seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics, and now she shifts those attentions to UVU's first season of WAC play.
+Nixon spent the past 11 seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics, and now she shifts those attentions to UVU's first season of WAC play.

 Nixon was named the GWC Coach of the Year in 2012-13, while Sammie Jensen earned Player of the Year honors and Kaycee Mansfield took home Defensive Player of the Year accolades.